billalive/yarm/README.md

 ## Example Report Config File

-You configure a report in a single YAML file.
+You configure a report in a [single YAML file][config].

 Each query becomes a separate sheet in your output spreadsheet.

 This example config file is moderately complex.
 Your report can be much simpler; you might have only one or two tables and a single query.
-(Or you might have ten queries, each with a custom `postprocess` function...)
+(Or you might have ten queries, each with a [custom postprocess function][postprocess]...)

 ```yaml
 ---